-The PASS Home window also lets you configure the eight procedure buttons that appear on the toolbars of the Data, Output, and Procedure windows.
+The PASS Home window also lets you configure the eight quick-access buttons that appear on the toolbars of the Map, Procedure, and Output windows.
 These buttons give you immediate access to your favorite procedures.
+Right click on any procedure button to change it.

-Using the PASS Home
+Using the PASS Home Window